aws-samples/amazon-sagemaker-administration-workshop/content/03-lab-03/lab-03.md

 🚧 This part is coming in the next version of the workshop. 🚧

 ## Conclusion
+In this lab you learned how to implement another important line of defense for your in-depth security architecture.
+You learned how to use logging services AWS CloudTrail and Amazon CloudWatch with SageMaker, how to implement preventive controls with IAM identity-based and resource-based policies, and how to implement detective and corrective controls.

+## Continue with the clean-up
+If you do this workshop in your own AWS Account, you must delete provisioned resources to avoid costs.
+Navigate to the [clean-up](../900-clean-up/clean-up.md) instructions now.

 ## Additional resources
 - [Logging and monitoring in SageMaker Studio Administration Best Practices whitepaper](https://docs.aws.amazon.com/whitepapers/latest/sagemaker-studio-admin-best-practices/logging-and-monitoring.html)